Belichick gives surprisingly honest answer about Cunningham's departure

 Malik Cunningham joined the Baltimore Ravens on Tuesday when they signed him off the New England Patriots' practice squad.

-Patriots head coach Bill Belichick confirmed during his press conference Wednesday that the team tried to keep Cunningham, then explained why the Ravens were a good fit for the young quarterback, citing Cunningham's familiarity with Jackson, who was his teammate at Louisville for one season in 2017.
+Patriots head coach Bill Belichick was asked during his press conference Wednesday if the team tried to keep Cunningham.
+He said, "Yeah", in response, then explained why the Ravens were a good fit for the young quarterback.

-“Yeah, but I think at the end of the day, they sold him on the opportunity, the offense; he had Lamar (Jackson).
+“But I think, at the end of the day, they sold him on the opportunity, the offense; he had Lamar (Jackson).
 Certainly, their offense suits Malik better than probably any other offense in the league does, so it makes sense.”

 This is a surprisingly candid answer from Belichick, who usually doesn't offer much of an explanation for departing players.

-Cunningham's departure prompted several Patriots players to wish him well on social media.
+Cunningham's departure sparked several Patriots players to wish him well on social media.
 Left tackle Trent Brown wrote in an Instagram story, "Go flourish where your talent is respected lil bradda."

 The Patriots are expected to start Bailey Zappe at quarterback when they host the Kansas City Chiefs for Sunday's Week 15 game at Gillette Stadium, although the team hasn't made an official announcement yet.